Sangeet Marathi: History

 Sangeet Marathi was launched on 18 September 2015 as a free-to-air channel available across all major cable and DTH platforms as well as online.

 About

 Sangeet Marathi broadcasts a mix of retro, devotional, romantic, and peppy numbers and contemporary music, catering to a wide audience.

-The channel is India's first celebrity-driven TV channel and is headed by Deepak Dewoolkar - a very well known face in the Marathi film industry.
-Owing to the diverse audience base and large audience that it enjoys, Sangeet Marathi caters to a pan-India audience.
+The channel is India's first celebrity-driven TV channel and is headed by Deepak Dewoolkar.